Slither.io

-Skins

-There are 16 default skins, each one a different solid color along with multiple repeating patterns.
-(Note: The default colors are orange, yellow, purple, lavender, teal, green, chartreuse, brick, pink, red, and white.)
-The colors are randomly chosen when the player joins the server.
-Players can choose to customize their snake's appearances using custom skins with unique designs including different countries' flags, as well as skins with motifs and colors representing well-known YouTubers, such as Jacksepticeye, Jelly, and PewDiePie.
-The player may also choose to create their own skin, with a tool known as "Build a Slither", which shows the different colors that an avatar can be made of, that can be placed on the worm upon clicking.
+On the mobile versions of the game, there is a "play versus AI" mode where all the other snakes are computer opponents.
+These players also appear in normal servers, to a lesser extent.
+Their names consist of various preset ones followed by "(bot)".
+There are various other differences between standard and AI matches, including player speed (faster in AI matches), skins of computer players (only solid colors in normal matches vs any default skin in AI matches), and as of January 2026, there are 66 default skins to choose from, consisting of various solid colors and patterns as well as ones designed after national flags and YouTubers.
+If a skin is not chosen, the player will be assigned a randomly chosen solid colored skin each time they join a server.
+(Note: The default colors are orange, yellow, purple. lavender, teal, green, chartreuse, brick, pink, red, and white.)
+The player may also choose to create their own skin, with a tool known as "Build a Slither", which shows the different colors that an avatar can be made of, that can be placed on the snake upon clicking.
 Previously, in order to unlock custom skins in browser mode, players were forced to share the game on Twitter or Facebook using the external links found on the website.
 By June 2016, the ability to add skins was also added to the iOS and Android versions.
+There are also 32 cosmetics and 19 map backgrounds to choose from.
+Players can choose their own name to be shown underneath the snake's head and on the leaderboard, up to 24 characters.
+This system has been criticized for flaws in its moderation.

 Development

 According to game creator Steven Howse, he was inspired to create the game while he was experiencing financial problems.
-As a result of these financial issues, he had to move from Minneapolis to Michigan, where he realized the popularity of 'Agar.io'.
-He had long wanted to create an online multiplayer game, but Adobe Flash was the only development option at the time, but not wanting to use this method, he paused the idea for a while.
+As a result of these financial issues, he had to move from Minneapolis to Michigan, where he realized the popularity of Agar.io.
+He had long wanted to create an online multiplayer game, however Adobe Flash was the only development option at the time, and not wanting to use this method, he paused the idea for a while.
 Howse finally created the game when he realized that WebSocket, a low-latency protocol supported by most major browsers, was sufficient and stable enough to run an HTML game similar to other games such as Agar.io.
 The most difficult part of the development was in making each server stable enough to handle 600 players at a time.
 Howse struggled to find space on servers with enough space in regions where there was more demand and tried to avoid cloud services like Amazon Web Services, owing to the high cost that these services would incur based on the amount of bandwidth used.